 2. Build the customer’s trust One of the most common sales mistakes is to focus the lion’s share of time in closing the deal rather than investing it up front on building trust and rapport with the customer.
 Only by building that relationship can you ensure that they have a compelling reason to buy from you.

+3. Provide the right kind of quote Every sales person knows that asking the right questions is critical to a successful sale but having asked the questions, you also need to make the answers count.
 Find out whether they’d prefer a hard copy quote or a digital copy?
 Ensure you know what they’re prepared to pay for and don’t overcomplicate the quote or include ‘hidden costs’ that could damage the trust you’ve worked hard to build.

 4. Create deadlines and stick to them Customers have a time window in which they need to make a decision and part of the skill set of a sales professional is to understand the sales timeline for each customer.
 You also need to set deadlines for each part of the process - specify when you will provide the quote and when you’ll follow up and then stick to those dates.

 5. Nurture a no blame culture Poor conversion rates are often allowed to become a league table of failure for sales teams, which is demoralising and counter-productive.
 It’s a team issue that needs to be tackled with a continuous improvement approach and that can only happen by learning from best practice and reviewing mistakes rather than apportioning blame.